Racing 92: Modern eccentricity

 In their return to the top flight in 2009–10, Racing finished sixth on the regular-season table, two spots ahead of their Parisian rivals, securing the final spot in the newly expanded playoffs—despite actually being outscored by their opponents on the season.
 This finish also gave Racing a place in the 2010–11 Heineken Cup.
 Their season ended with a 21–17 first-round loss at eventual champions Clermont.
 The 2010–11 season saw Racing emphatically, though only temporarily, reestablish themselves as the top club in Paris, finishing second on the regular-season table to Stade Français' 11th.

 Lorenzetti's model for success has been to combine young French talent with big-name imports.
 More significantly, while he largely bankrolled the team during the first years of his tenure as president, he is committed to making the club self-supporting.
 To that end, he financed the construction of a new 32,000-seat stadium for the club in the Paris suburb of Nanterre, near La Défense.
-The new ground, known at its October 2017 opening as U Arena and renamed Paris La Défense Arena in June 2018, has been Racing's home since December 2017.
+The new ground, known at its October 2017 opening as U Arena and was renamed Paris La Défense Arena in June 2018 and Plenitude Arena in July 2026, has been Racing's home since December 2017.
 It is also designed to host major concerts, potentially providing Racing with substantial non-match revenue.

 Racing made headlines in December 2014, announcing that it had signed All Blacks fly-half Dan Carter, the all-time leading points scorer in international rugby, to a three-year deal effective after the 2015 Rugby World Cup.
 The contract reportedly made Carter the first player in rugby history to make £1 million (€1.3 million at late-2014 exchange rates) a season, with reports of his annual salary as high as £1.3 million (€1.7 million).
 When the signing was announced, Lorenzetti said, "Carter will be the best-paid player at Racing but also the least expensive because of the economic benefits."
 Carter filled the void at fly-half left by the return of Johnny Sexton to Leinster Rugby at the end of the 2014–15 season.